williamcfrancis/ai2ai-conversation-loop/README.md

 ## Overview

-This project aims to create an interactive art installation featuring endless conversations between two of the most advanced AI models, with the capability for live human interaction.
-Visitors can influence the conversation by physically gesturing to the installation, promoting a dynamic and participatory experience.
+An interactive art installation that enables endless dialogues between two leading AI models, GPT and Gemini, with an added dimension of live human interaction.
+Designed to engage visitors in a unique participatory experience, the installation detects physical gestures, allowing users to seamlessly become part of the AI conversation.
+This blend of advanced AI conversation capabilities with real-time human input offers an immersive and dynamic interaction, pushing the boundaries of traditional art installations.

 ## Setup